 A leaning chimney is a structural emergency.
 Chimneys lean for three reasons, and all of them are serious.

 The first is foundation failure.
 The chimney’s footing has settled, shifted, or cracked, causing the entire structure to tilt.
-This is most common on older homes where chimney foundations were undersized or where soil conditions have changed (tree root damage, drainage changes, or clay soil shrinkage during drought).
+This is most common on older homes where chimney foundations were undersized or where soil conditions have changed through tree root damage, drainage changes, or clay soil shrinkage during drought.

-The second is mortar joint failure.
-When mortar deteriorates on one side of the chimney faster than the other - typically the weather-facing side - the structure loses its bond on that elevation.
+The second is mortar joint failure on one face.
+When mortar deteriorates on the weather-facing side faster than the opposite face, the structure loses its bond on that elevation.
 The weight of the chimney above the failure zone pushes the unbonded section outward.

-The third is freeze-thaw expansion.
-Water trapped in mortar joints on one face expands during freezing, pushing bricks outward.
-Over many cycles, the cumulative displacement creates a visible lean.
+The third is cumulative freeze-thaw displacement.
+Water trapped in mortar joints on the north or west face expands approximately 9 percent by volume when it freezes.
+Over many cycles in Great Lakes winters with their high freeze-thaw frequency, the cumulative displacement creates a visible lean.

 Urgency Level: Critical